GoogleCloudPlatform/cloud-spanner-emulator/README.md

 - Information schema

+- Partitioned Read, Partitioned Query and Partitioned DML APIs

-Limitations during the beta (will be removed at version 1.0.0):
+Limitations (will be removed in subsequent releases):

-- SQL functions TABLESAMPLE, JSON_VALUE, JSON_QUERY, CEILING, POWER,
-  CHARACTER_LENGTH, and FORMAT are not supported.
+- SQL function TABLESAMPLE is not supported.

-- Queries using some SQL functionality present in ZetaSQL but not in the Cloud Spanner service will succeed instead of being rejected as invalid.

-- Transactions are rolled-back on any error (in the Cloud Spanner service, certain statements with errors, e.g. queries with invalid table names, do not rollback the transaction).

-- PartitionedRead, PartitionedQuery, PartitionedDML are not supported.
-Note that Cloud Spanner dataflow templates depend on the PartitionedQuery  API and hence are not supported.
+- Cloud Spanner dataflow templates are not yet supported.

-- Untyped parameter bindings (used by client libraries written in languages with dynamic typing) are not supported.

 - Foreign keys are not supported.